award

 How Does the Cause of the Accident Impact Your Claim?

 One of the first things considered in a personal injury claim is the cause of the accident.
-If you can clearly demonstrate that the accident was caused by someone else’s negligence or fault, this will significantly increase the chances of your claim being successful.
+If you can clearly demonstrate that someone else’s negligence or fault caused the accident, this will significantly increase the chances of your claim being successful.
 For example, if the evidence shows that another driver ran a red light or a property owner failed to address hazardous conditions, proving fault becomes much more straightforward.
 Documenting this fault is essential, as it serves as the foundation of your case.

 The Importance of Documenting Injuries